 BETA PHOTO: The left side of the Black Wall (when it's wet).

 The "Black Wall" lies just left of the Great Northern Slab (i.e. The Free Area) at the Lower Town Wall.
 It has a dark brownish color that contrasts with the neighboring grey rock of the Free Area, and the wall is fairly uniformly vertical.
 The middle-right side tends to stay wet longer than the rock at the Free Area.

 On the left of the Black Wall lies a shorter wall of lighter color and different texture.
 This wall, the Feathered Wall has a corrugated, downsloping, and sharp texture with reddish and whitish rock.

 From the area just below the Great Northern Slab, walk straight towards the wall, going up and behind a large flake to reach a fairly level base.
 The trail should be obvious.
 One must do a few scrambling moves to reach the flake, but the whole approach takes only a minute or two.

-Browse More Classics in Black and Feathered Walls
+Browse More Rock Climbing Classics in Black and Feathered Walls

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black and Feathered Walls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black and Feathered Walls:

 Featured Route For Black and Feathered Walls

 The salient rock shape of the locomotive 5.10c 6b 20 VII 20 E2 5b Washington

 : ... : Black and Feathered Walls